colindembovsky/colindembovsky.github.io/_posts/2022-08-04-shift-left-how-far-is-too-far.markdown

 However, most security analysis tools (worth their salt) tend to require heavier compute and take longer to scan because of the more complex problem domain.
 Putting code scanning into an IDE becomes a resource hog for developers (have you ever seen a developer waiting for an IDE to compile their code - it's not pretty!).
 Furthermore, inundating developers with tons of results can be distracting and end up reducing the remediation effort of the developer since they get fatigued by noisy alerts.

+### Baked in or optional?

+Security testing that isn't built into the inner sanctum of your code is _effectively optional_.
+External tools require someone to build them, install and configure and maintain them, integrate them and automate them.
+Even if you buy a 3rd party tool rather than build it yourself, you still have to operate, configure, intergrate and automate it yourself.
+This friction and extra overhead tends to cause developers to avoid these tools - and you lose any value they offer if just one person "forgets" to run the scan.

 ### Background analysis

 What about running the code scanning _in the background_ on the developer laptop?
 This can get problematic because of compute constraints, and may end up with the situation where code is changed before the scans complete, so you get alerts for code that has already changed or been removed - way too much friction and frustration.